Refinery & Plant Explosion Lawyer

 Texas Plant Explosions From 2013-2020

-2019 saw an alarming number of plant explosions and fires in the Houston area.
+2019 saw an alarming number of plant explosions and industrial accidents in Houston and surrounding areas.
 Many of the chemicals produced in the manufacturing process are known carcinogens and can be highly toxic when released into the atmosphere via plant fires.
 If you or a loved one have suffered injury, illness, or death as the result of a plant explosion, a plant explosion lawyer can help you recover the compensation you deserve.
 Call a plant explosion attorney whose family is right here in Houston– giving us a vested interest in protecting people from toxic releases caused by plant fires and explosions.
 Simmons and Fletcher, P.C. has represented the rights of injured victims in Southeast Texas for over 40 years.

 Sadly, toxic chemical releases due to plant explosions and plant fires have become too common of an occurrence in Texas.
 Some examples of recent plant explosions include: